 Yes.
-According to Pennsylvania's Criminal History Information Act, the state allows public access to criminal records and arrest reports.
-Pennsylvania maintains a centralized database with all the records for the state.
+According to Pennsylvania Criminal History Information Act, the state allows public access to criminal records and arrest reports.
+PA maintains a centralized database with all the public records for the state.
 They are name-based and not fingerprint-based.
 In the name of public safety, they want people to be safe using the transparency of criminal records.

 |Black or African American||44%|

 |Victims w/ reported race||3,765|